vmware-tanzu/cartographer/rfc/rfc-0000-artifact-tracing-with-correlation-rules.md

 [prior-art]: #prior-art

 This RFC draws heavily on the RFC [Input-Output correlation](https://github.com/vmware-tanzu/cartographer/pull/799).
-An important difference is in the question of what value is cached.
+An important difference is the matter of caching.
 In the earlier RFC, the currently stamped input is compared to the currently read output.
 If the values match, the output is cached and passed forward.
 If the values do not match, the cached value is passed forward.
 This has the effect of waiting for the object to finish reconciling the most recent commit before passing forward (or caching) an output.
 This can lead to starvation of the supply chain in the case that the object is updated at a rate faster than it can reconcile.

-We can call the above practice `cache at read`.
-By contrast, in this RFC we `cache at write`.
+By contrast, in this RFC no caching is done and reads/writes are never held.

 # Unresolved Questions